 Ultrasound examination is the most accurate and useful imaging test to detect nodules or lumps within the thyroid gland.
 Ultrasound procedure uses sound waves to produce images of the thyroid gland and the images can be captured to assess the size, shape, structure and any abnormalities of the thyroid gland.

 Accurate measurement of the size of the thyroid nodules can be made using ultrasound imaging.
 It also assists in the evaluation of the variations in the thyroid tissue such as enlargement caused by goiter and decrease in size caused by inflammation and can differentiate between the solid, fluid-filled or complex type of thyroid nodules.

-- In suspicion of hormonal disorder of the thyroid gland
+- Determine the existence of a goiter, an enlargement of the thyroid gland